mqttjs/mqtt-connection/README.md

 * `messageId`: the message ID of the packet, required if qos > 0. `number`
 * `retain`: retain flag. `boolean`
+* `properties`: `object`
+    * `payloadFormatIndicator`: Payload is UTF-8 Encoded Character Data or not `boolean`,
+    * `messageExpiryInterval`: the lifetime of the Application Message in seconds `number`,
+    * `topicAlias`: value that is used to identify the Topic instead of using the Topic Name `number`,
+    * `responseTopic`: String which is used as the Topic Name for a response message `string`,
+    * `correlationData`: used by the sender of the Request Message to identify which request the Response Message is for when it is received `binary`,
+    * `userProperties`: The User Property is allowed to appear multiple times to represent multiple name, value pairs `object`,
+    * `subscriptionIdentifier`: representing the identifier of the subscription `number`,
+    * `contentType`: String describing the content of the Application Message `string`

 #### Connection#puback #pubrec #pubcomp #unsuback(options, [callback])
 Send a MQTT `[puback, pubrec, pubcomp, unsuback]` packet.